 The Hindu religious holiday of Diwali, also called Deepavali or the “Festival of Lights”, is not an official public holiday in Canada.
 But it is nonetheless celebrated by large numbers of people.
-Many of South Asian descent carry on the traditions of their ancestral homeland in their new Canadian home.
+Many of South Asian descent carry on the traditions of their ancestral homelands.

 |Please scroll down to end of page for previous years' dates.|